MWFK/Google_Linkedin_Scrapping/Readme.md

-Scrap CEO Linkedin profiles using Python and Selenium.
+Scrap Linkedin profiles using Python and Selenium.

 Steps to follow: